falkr/ttm4175/pages/day2.md

 - `Hash of answer` *is a hashed version of your answer.
 The game takes the answer that you put in, does some math on it, and generates a  [string](https://en.wikipedia.org/wiki/String_(computer_science)) which it will try to compare to the hashed version of the correct answer.*
 - `Correct hash` *is the hashed version of the correct answer.
 If this hash matches the hash of your answer, the answer is correct*
 - LevelChecker *Tells you if you have to get check that you done the task correctly.*
 -- The value is either `YES` or `NO` for each level.
-If this says `YES`, it means you have to navigate to `/home/pi/teknostart_ctf`and run `./levelchecker`to check that you have completed the task correctly.
-If you have you will get the password (flag) to progress to the next level.
+If this says `YES`, it means you have to navigate to `/home/pi/teknostart_ctf` and run `./levelchecker` to check that you have completed the task correctly.
+If you have, you will get the password (flag) to progress to the next level.

 ### Step 2: Solve the task